ptabasso2/oteljavalab/section11/README.md

 </p>

-One could think of a mistake as we these two following lines are inverted:
+One could think of a mistake by seeing these two lines inverted:

 ```java
                 try (Scope ignored = currentContext.makeCurrent()) {